Conditions

 • Breathing tiny bits of food, fluid or saliva into the lungs (aspiration)

-• Arm weakness, numbness and tingling
+• Arm or leg weakness, numbness and tingling

 Because a Chiari I malformation does not always cause symptoms, doctors may find it while they are checking your child for another reason.
-They may find it when your child has a CT (computed tomography) scan or MRI scan.
+In babies with spina bifida, doctors do imaging studies shortly after birth and may find a Chiari malformation.

-• If doctors think your child might have a Chiari malformation, they will check your child’s:
+If doctors think your child might have a Chiari malformation, they will check your child’s:

 • Balance